yemifalokun/predicting-weight-loss/README.md

 #### Next Steps & Recommendations </br>

-The recommendation would be to use an ML application with GradientBoostingRegressor algorithm with a  training score of 86% and testing score of 61%.
+The recommendation would be to use an AI application with GradientBoostingRegressor algorithm (i.e., AI Application 1) with a training score of 86% and testing score of 61%.
 This provides room for training with more data especially data with users with steps over 30k steps and distances over 5 miles.

 For Next steps based on the room to improve the models, I would recommend collecting more data where users record the following:
 - Daily water consumption